Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 The dispatch using ``__array_namespace__`` method is:

-* opt-in for users,
+* opt-in for users
 The new dispatching works only when users choose to use the new Array API compatible modules.
-* explicit,
+* explicit
 The dispatched functions are determined via the method of the array object user creates.
-* with local control.
+* with local control
 Which implementation to use is determined by calling methods on the direct arguments of a function.

 And the `uarray` dispatcher is:

-* opt-out for users,
+* opt-out for users
-* can be implemented to be explicit or implicit,
+* can be implemented to be explicit or implicit
-* can be implemented to have local, non-local or global control.
+* can be implemented to have local, non-local or global control

 <p align="center">